MAFFC 2026

 8am

-Blake Stint
+Blake Stinnett

 It’s understood that our mission in this job are the citizens in the community that we serve.
 That term has been famously coined, “FOR THEM”.
 This is of utmost importance, but there’s another half that should weigh just as heavily, the mission to serve those we work beside.
 Through this lecture, we will dive into what that looks like and how we should change our mindset to reflect being mission minded towards the ones we work beside every shift.